-HINT: Residence Life's ability to accommodate room preference decreases significantly after March.
-Also, the deadline for Scholarship Applications is March 1st.
+Residence Life's ability to accommodate room preference decreases significantly after March.
+Also, the deadline for Scholarship Applications is .

-BHSU has 8, two bedroom apartments designated for families and married students.
+BHSU has eight, two-bedroom apartments designated for families and married students.
 The apartments are unfurnished except for an electric stove, refrigerator, and air conditioner.
-To apply, complete Apartment Application
+To apply, complete the Apartment Application.

 Housing information is sent out after a student has been accepted to BHSU.
-Included in the housing information is Contract for Room and Board, Terms and Conditions Document, Residence Life Brochure, Dinning Service Brochure, Tips Sheet, and RHA's linen and carpet program.
+Included in the housing information are the Contract for Room and Board, Terms and Conditions Document, Residence Life Brochure, Dinning Service Brochure, Tips Sheet, and RHA's linen and carpet program.
 Residence Life assigns rooms based on priority (first come first serve basis).
-A students priority date is the date Residence Life receives a student's CONTRACT and DEPOSIT.
+A student's priority date is the date Residence Life receives a student's CONTRACT and DEPOSIT.